arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 [is seriously messed up](https://issuetracker.google.com/issues/38045649).
 All packages have a name, i.e. `emulator`, and a revision, i.e. `4`.
 It is possible to install a package, but it is not possible to install a package of a certain revision.
-In other words, installing an `emulator` package will always install the latest revision.
+In other words, installing the `emulator` package will always install the latest revision.
 Since revisions break things easily, the only way to introduce stability in this mess is to use a Docker image.
 Unfortunately, using Docker to run emulators is a so-so idea.
 It actually works,